UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 wait $PID;
 ```

-This script can then be run as
+This script can then be run and monitored with the standard commands.
 ``` bash
 ilb@login-frida:~/mnist-demo$ sbatch train_2x2.sbatch --version=v1
 Submitted batch job 602